-- A appears momentarily when you select Auto as the flash mode, and then disappears. - 2.
-Press the shutter button to record the image.
+5A appears momentarily when you select Auto as the flash mode, and then disappears.

 - The flash unit of this camera fires a number of times when you record an image.
 The initial flashes are pre-flashes, which the camera uses to obtain information that it uses for exposure settings.
 The final flash is for recording.
 Make sure that you keep the camera still until the shutter releases. - Using the flash while "Auto" is selected for the ISO Sensitivity setting increases sensitivity, which can cause large amounts of digital noise to appear in the image.
 You can reduce digital noise by using a lower ISO Sensitivity setting.
-Note, however, that this also has the effect of shortening the flash range (the range that is covered by the light from the flash) (page 115).
+Note, however, that this also has the effect of shortening the flash range (the range that is covered by the light from the flash) (page 125).

-■ Flash On
+Flash On